About SAPIEN

 History

 SAPIEN was developed through hands-on testing of production AI deployments in the Managed Service Provider ecosystem, where AI tools are deployed to businesses that depend on them for critical operations.
-The framework is maintained independently as an open standard under CC BY 4.0.
+The framework is maintained independently as an open framework under CC BY 4.0.

 Contributing